-It contains calcium, copper, fiber, iron, magnesium, manganese, phosphorus, potassium, selenium, sodium and zinc.
-Turmeric is also rich in vitamin C, D, K, and several B-vitamins.
+It is also rich in vitamin C, D, K, and several B-vitamins.

 Turmeric has small amounts of omega-3 and omega-6 fatty acids and polyunsaturated fatty acids.

-Anti-cancer: The high content of antioxidants helps protect the colon cells from free radicals that can cause damage to cellular DNA, which is a major benefit in the colon where cells turnover occur about every three days.
-Curcumin can assist the body with destroying mutated cancer cells, so that they cannot spread and cause more damage.
-It also helps to slow down tumor formation and prevents blood supply to cancer cells to stunt their growth.
+Anti-cancer: The high antioxidant content in turmeric helps protect colon cells from free radical damage.
+This is a major benefit in the colon where cells turnover occur about every three days.
+Curcumin can assist the body with destroying mutated cancer cells, preventing spread and further damage.
+It also helps to slow down tumor formation and prevents blood supply to cancer cells, stunting their growth.

 Anti-inflammatory: The volatile oil part of turmeric has major anti-inflammatory properties.
-The more potent property of turmeric is the yellow or orange color, which is called curcumin.
-Unlike drugs/medications, curcumin has no toxic side effects such as ulcers, decreased white blood cell count or intestinal bleeding.
+The more potent property of turmeric is curcumin, which is also responsible for the intense yellow-orange color.
+Unlike drugs and medications, curcumin has no toxic side effects such as ulcers, decreased white blood cell count or intestinal bleeding.
 Here are 5 turmeric drinks to reduce inflammation.

-Immune system: Its antibacterial, antiviral and antifungal properties are useful for strengthening the immune system and is the first line of defence in the digestive system, to prevent bacterial or viral infections.
+Immune system: Turmeric has antibacterial, antiviral and antifungal properties, useful for strengthening the immune system.
+The first line of defense in the digestive system, is the prevention of bacterial or viral infections.

-Inflammatory Bowel Disease (IBD): Curcumin can be an inexpensive and a successful treatment for inflammatory bowel disease such as Crohn’s disease or ulcerative colitis.
+Inflammatory Bowel Disease (IBD): Curcumin can be an inexpensive and effective treatment for inflammatory bowel diseases such as Crohn’s or ulcerative colitis.
 Researchers believe that curcumin helps these diseases with the antioxidant activities it provides as well as the reservation of a major cellular inflammatory agent that reduces inflammation.

-Liver function: Turmeric has the ability to improve the detoxification system by inducing the development of primary liver detoxification enzyme, glutathione S-transferase (GST) enzymes.
+Liver function: Turmeric has the ability to improve the body’s detoxification system by inducing the development of a primary liver detoxification enzyme, glutathione S-transferase (GST).

-For therapeutic use, choose organic for its purity and increased efficacy.
-Turmeric is usually used in its dried, powdered form but it can also be used fresh, like ginger.
+- Turmeric is usually used in its dried, powdered form but it can also be used fresh, like ginger.
+For therapeutic use, choose organic turmeric for its purity and increased efficacy.

 - Turmeric has powerful healing properties.
 Do not consume turmeric, if you are on any of these medications.